 Similar to Brass, Copper is not as common as steel or aluminium but is still one of the more widely used materials in sheet metal fabrication.

-Copper minerals are found within the earth’s crust and is removed from the ground via open pit or underground mines, in the form of “ores” – typically these ores are chalcopyrite (this accounting for around 50 percent of copper production) or bornite, with these containing both copper and iron sulphites.
+Copper minerals are found within the earth’s crust and are removed from the ground via open pit or underground mines, in the form of “ores” – typically these ores are chalcopyrite (accounting for around 50% of copper production) or bornite, with these containing both copper and iron sulphites.
 The ore is crushed and ground into a powder, before being enriched using a process called froth flotation where unwanted material (called gangue) is removed.

 For any enquiries, visit our Contact Us page and get in touch.